mosdef-hub/gmso/docs/external.rst

 External
 =========

-This subpackage includes functions that convert core data structures between external libraries and their internal representation.
+This submodule includes functions that convert core data structures between external libraries and their internal representation.

 mBuild
 -------